TopTrenDev/meme-ai-agent/README.md

 - SSL/TLS encryption

 ### 🤝 Contributing
-JENNA is constantly evolving, and community contributions are welcome:
+EARTHZETA is constantly evolving, and community contributions are welcome:

 1. Fork the repository
 2. Create your feature branch